Computer model locks in Seahawks vs. Falcons picks, prediction for NFL Week 14

 The Seattle Seahawks will try to keep pace at the top of the NFC West when they face the Atlanta Falcons in Week 14 of the 2025 NFL season.
 The Seahawks gained a game on the Rams in Week 13 and have one more head-to-head matchup remaining as they push for a playoff spot.
 The Falcons are simply hoping to carry some type of positive momentum into the offseason after struggling for much of the 2025 campaign.

 Kickoff from Mercedes-Benz Arena in Atlanta is set for 1 p.m.
 ET.
-The Seahawks are 7-point favorites in the latest Seahawks vs. Falcons SportsLine consensus odds and the total comes in at 44.5.
-You can see the latest Seahawks vs. Falcons game forecast, expert picks and player prop projections at SportsLine.
+The Seahawks are 6.5-point favorites in the latest Seahawks vs. Falcons odds, and the total comes in at 44.5.
+You can see the latest Falcons vs. Seahawks game forecast, expert picks and player prop projections at SportsLine.

 Click here to bet Seahawks vs. Falcons at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: